MRC-Epid-it24/intake24/docs/overview/source-code.md

 Project is set up with [eslint](https://eslint.org/) and [prettier](https://prettier.io/) to help to keep clean and maintainable code.

 Both integrate very well with most of the IDEs.
-You will probably just need to install respective plugins / extensions and configure it to run on `save` to have immediate effect.
+Install respective plugins / extensions and configure it to run on `save` to have immediate effect.

-You can also run it manually from root-level or in each `app` / `package`.
+You can also run lint process manually from root-level or in each `app` / `package`.

 Run linting and try to fix as much as possible automatically